sahib/libmunin/doc/glossary.rst

     Distance

-        A distance is the similarity of two songs **a** and **b** expressed in a number between 0.0 and 1.0.
-The Distance is calculated by the :term:`DistanceFunction` and is cached in the :term:`DistanceMatrix`.
+        A distance is the similarity of two songs or attributes **a** and **b** expressed in a number between 0.0 and 1.0.
+The Distance is calculated by the :term:`DistanceFunction`.

     DistanceFunction